IDMNYU/IdeationPrototyping_LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md) Weekly Brief

+### Semester Week 9 | Week 3: Sorted Cards, Brainstorming, research

+1. Revisit your cards again.
+Make sure your Theme cards are specific, and that your descriptor cards (for each theme) are broad with consideration to that theme.

+	Some ways to do this:
+		- Use the "How Might We", "What if", "How might" to explore your theme in play in your world.
+Mind map about it.
+This should help you generate diverse descriptors if you are thinking about your theme within your WORLD
+		- Perhaps you have a theme and simply brainstorm/brain dump all the various things associated with that.
+Identify ones to use for your descriptor cards
+		- What are some dreams, hopes, fears and nightmares about our current world?
+Take those and run with those for a bit.
+What would the world be like if one of those were in play?
+What would the world's complexities be?

+Remember the goal of creating a world that is fundamentally different than out current world.
+Explore alternate values and assumptions.
+You are highly encouraged to take your ideas quite far out, including in time.

+2. Once you have your cards, pick a theme and some random descriptor and enabler cards.
+Can you cook these up into an idea?
+Does the remix of these cards generate ideas?
+Perhaps you realize other cards that need to be created.
+If so, add them to the pile.

+3. Cook up several ideas.
+Tell us about each one.
+Which is your favorite?
+Don't have a favorite?
+Then, redesign your cards and do another go at the exercise.
+The goal is for you to land on something you like!

+4. Do a mindmap of your idea, exploring it in greater detail with that world.
+Tell us at the end, how your thinking has evolved.

+5. Going Further: Pick up 2-3 resources that help you develop your idea with a more solid foundation.
+What do you need to learn about, or how can you deepen your understanding and collect more details and concepts about your idea.
+Look through those resources.
+Tell us about the resources and what your findings are and how this could be useful.

+Coming up: A concept map, exploring this idea and it's various contexts in your world.

 ### Semester Week 8 | Week 1: Future Project - Launch

 1. Read Speculative Everything (see Slack for the link) Chapter 1.
 This chapter will situate the project, giving it context, as you are developing a speculative future.
 Do not skip it.
 Write a brief reflection and post under reflections (if you have not done so).